Kick101/vaults/Ideas and Improvements/InfoSec/Forensics/DF.md

 - Further addition of data is predicted on the examination of the physical evidence.
 It also involves the examination of the crime scene and assessment of the physical evidence.

 __Testing__
+- once a hypothesis is formulated, further testing must be done to verify or disprove the general interpretation or specific aspects of the hypothesis.
+This stage includes comparisons of samples collected  at the scene with known standards.

 __Theory formation__
+-  The opposite information could even be acquired during the investigation about the condition of the victim or suspect, the activities of the individuals involved, accuracy of witness accounts.
+When it’s been thoroughly tested and verified by analysis, its can be considered a plausible theory.

 ##### Reconstruction Types
 - Specific events reconstruction